-Chinese New Year is the first day of the Chinese lunar calendar and this year it falls on Monday, February 8th, marking the start of The Year of the Red Fire Monkey.
+Chinese New Year is the first day of the Chinese lunar calendar and this year it falls on February 1st, marking the start of The Year of the Tiger.
 In China, people celebrate the holiday for seven days starting with Chinese New Year’s Eve.
 On New Year’s Eve, generations of families get together to celebrate at “reunion dinners” which are considered to be the most important meals.

 1. Fruit for Good Fortune